The-Jat/Cplusplus/Preprocessor/conditional.md

    statements
 #endif
 ```
 * The #if directive takes a numerical argument that evaluates to true if it's non-zero.
 If its argument is false, then code until the closing #else, #elif, of #endif will be excluded.
+* 0 represent false while non zero represent true

 example =
 ```